greenhandatsjtu/poem-casbin-demo/README.md

 Here we first read conf and policy, then create `casbin_middleware` and change `matching_fn` to `key_match` to match wildcard path (like `/:id`).
 Lastly, we wrap all endpoints with `casbin_middleware`.

-That’s all the work we have to do to integrate our service with poem-casbin middleware, quite simple, right?
+That’s all the work we have to do to integrate poem-casbin middleware with our service, quite simple, right?

 Again, let’s use `curl` to test our service: